jasonxi89/flask/README.md

 This is a Python - FLask Program.
 I am tring to make a personal website to generate a txt file with special formate for a software.
 I will use flask to host it.
 Although django is more powerful, but i think dont think i will use all the functions.
 So flask is better for me.

 Used Package:
-Pip3 Install Flask
+Pip3 Install Flask \n
-Pip3 Install Flask-WTF
+Pip3 Install Flask-WTF \n
-Pip3 Install bootstrap-flask ( not flask-bootstrap cause it is too old ) pip install flask-sqlalchemy
+Pip3 Install bootstrap-flask ( not flask-bootstrap cause it is too old ) \n pip install flask-sqlalchemy \n